guetteman/CarND-Vehicle-Detection/README.md

 ![alt text][image4]

+in `find_cars` method I cropped image in height to `ystart` and `ystop`.
+Next, I trasformed to a selected color space (in this case I used YUV).
+As I used YUV, I scaled the resulting image to have values from 0 to 255.
+If scale is not 1, I resize it depending on scale.
+For example, if we have `ystart=400, ystop=496, scale=1.5` it will resize image to a height of 64px by dividing by scale. the HOG features are extracted from the resultin image, and then, depending on the window size, those features are subsampled to finally feed the classifier.

 ## 8. Testing with Different Sliding Window Ranges

 Here I defined a method to detect cars in different windows, because, as we know, as closer is the car, the bigger it is. also, this will welp to assure if it is a car.